 Get off-the-beaten path with the Back Roads of Brown County Studio Tour

 Take the scenic route around Brown County and revel in the fall beauty.
 Explore the less traveled parts of the area and enjoy some art too on the Back Roads Studio Tour.
-This free, self-guided driving tour will take you through the hills and hollers to more than a dozen local artists’ home studios and will feature the work of over 20 artists.
+This free, self-guided driving tour will take you through the hills and hollers to more than a dozen local artists’ home studios and will feature the work of nearly 30 artists.
 Meet the artists, watch them work, and explore the spaces that inspire them.
 Driving along the back roads will provide some magical fall scenery too!
-Click here to download the map or pick one up at the Visitors Center at 211 South Van Buren Street.

 Go on an outdoor adventure